Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 Resources:
 --------------------------------
-Something that helped me translate flags and match groups between decimal and binary values https://www.rapidtables.com/convert/number/decimal-to-binary.html?x=64
+Something that helped me translate flags and match groups between decimal and binary values:

+https://www.rapidtables.com/convert/number/decimal-to-binary.html?x=64

-Documentation of most of the snap flags and match groups in the Ark building system, and further explanation on how the bitmasking works. https://forums.unrealengine.com/t/reference-snap-point-flags/48937
+Documentation of most of the snap flags and match groups in the Ark building system, and further explanation on how the bitmasking works:

+https://forums.unrealengine.com/t/reference-snap-point-flags/48937